MattMcMullan/Timberborn-Mapper/README.md

 1. Clone repository
 2. Install [poetry](https://python-poetry.org/docs/)
-3. `poetry install` will install all dependencies from `project.toml` and manages virtual environment
+3. `poetry install` will install all dependencies from `pyproject.toml` and manages virtual environment
 4. `poetry shell` activates virtual environment for the project

 Currently project requires python 3.10 or 3.11 but may work on other versions.